How to Practice Typing Without Getting Bored

 Why typing practice gets boring

-A simple fix: do not repeat the same typing activity for more than 5 to 10 minutes.
+A simple fix: do not repeat the exact same typing activity for more than 5 to 10 minutes.
 Short, focused blocks help you stay engaged and reduce sloppy typing caused by fatigue.

 Start with a measurable baseline